Keysight/infragraph/docs/src/annotate.md

 ## Adding `rank` data
 In the [Getting Started](create.md) example, the device `Server` has a specific number of `npu` components.

-The following code demonstrates adding an `rank` attribute to every node that is of type `NPU`.
+The following code demonstrates adding a `rank` attribute to every node that is of type `NPU`.
 <details open>
 <summary><strong>Add a rank to each npu</strong></summary>
 ```python